Sustainable Agricultural Land Management Projects: Soil Carbon Monitoring

 Climate-smart agriculture enhances food security and climate change resilience while mitigating climate change through carbon sequestration.
 Sustainable agricultural land management practices (SALM) help realize this triple-win.
 The newly VCS approved SALM methodology bridges the gap in knowledge about accounting for soil carbon in such sustainable agricultural land management projects.

-The World Bank Institute (WBI), working closely with the BioCarbon Fund (BioCF), housed within the Carbon Finance Unit of the World Bank, developed this e-learning course.
 This e-course, based on the new SALM carbon accounting methodology, presents how soil carbon is monitored and accounted in an agricultural land management project, how the SALM methodology is applied in Kenya, and how it benefits thousands of smallholder farmers by generating the triple wins as mentioned above.
 It aims to equip learners with basic knowledge and skills in developing and monitoring an agricultural soil carbon project with easy-to-understand course contents and visual learning tools throughout the course.

 The course contains 4 modules: